CrossRAT malware: Protect your Mac

-Unlike less invasive forms of malware, CrossRAT is part of a global espionage campaign backed by a government-supported dark web cyber gang.
+Unlike less invasive forms of malware, CrossRAT is a part of a global espionage campaign backed by a government-supported dark web cyber gang.
 Feels like a James Bond movie, right?🙂

-According to some reports, the groups activities are believed to be linked to the Lebanese government's General Directorate of General Security (GDGS), the countries main foreign intelligence agency.
-Although accounts differ whether this is apparently a rogue employee or the GDGS is or was actively directing the activities of Dark Caracal.
-One of the IP addresses traces the group to a building near a GDGS office in Beirut, Lebanon.
-It is unknown whether Dark Caracal are acting on behalf of other hostile nations, or whether this global spying cyber attack is a cover for other forms of hostile cyber activity.
+According to some reports, the group’s activities are believed to be linked to the Lebanese government’s General Directorate of General Security (GDGS), the country’s main foreign intelligence agency.
+Although accounts differ on whether a rogue employee or the GDGS is or was actively directing the activities of Dark Caracal, one of the IP addresses traces the group to a building near a GDGS office in Beirut, Lebanon.
+It is unknown whether Dark Caracal is acting on behalf of other hostile nations or whether this global spying cyber attack is a cover for other forms of hostile cyber activity.

 What is CrossRAT?

-Although state-sponsored cyber attacks, spying and terrorism is nothing new, the scale and scope of this malware is something that many cyber analysts have commented on.
+Although state-sponsored cyber attacks, spying, and terrorism are nothing new, the scale and scope of this malware is something that many cyber analysts have commented on.
 It has also demonstrated a level of sophistication that demonstrates how quickly cyber criminals can keep up with evolving internet trends and platforms.

 On behalf of the GDGS, Major General Abbas Ibrahim denied any involvement with Dark Caracal or any connection to the global CrossRAT malware.